Nivetha5071/String/Basic problems.md

 output:
 ````

-##Write a program to count the special characters in the given string
+##07.Write a program to count the special characters in the given string

 ````java[]
 Sample Input: